 - Bring swimwear for a refreshing swim in the lagoon at the end.

 After a refreshing swim in the lagoon, we walked towards the right along the coastal path.
-A bit later, this joins a track which you follow for half a kilometre, at which point you turn off on a trail towards the right.
+A bit later, this joins a track that you follow for half a kilometre, at which point you turn off on a trail towards the right.
 There are steel and wooden markers, sometimes with numbers, showing you the route.
 The path is sandy in many places, as you walk through some beautiful fynbos.

-Along the way you will see many different birds.
+Along the way, you will see many different birds.
 For example, we saw some Cape Bulbul, Mousebirds, Scrub Robins and a Common Fiscal that kept on following us.
 The black and white Fiscal was super friendly and she followed us for almost a kilometre before leaving.

 Shell Middens Along the Agulhas hike

-Shell middens aren’t actually super impressive to look at, and are easy to miss, but once you know what they are, it’s cool to think of our ancestors hanging out just where you are now, eating shellfish.
+Shell middens aren’t actually super impressive to look at and are easy to miss, but once you know what they are, it’s cool to think of our ancestors hanging out just where you are now, eating shellfish.

 There was interesting vegetation along the Agulhas hike, lovely flowers, and beautiful shells on the beach.
 You wind through the vegetation, up and down sand dunes and limestone cliffs.
 The perfect walk to unwind.

 As we head inland and up, we saw sand dunes in the distance.
 From the furthest point inland, at the top of the hill, you can see the flat plains to the north.
 There are some salt pans there, good for bird spotting apparently, but we didn’t go there since it was a bit out of the way.
 There is also the view of the Atlantic and Indian ocean meeting, the namesake of this Two Oceans Trail.